 Embed and increase mental health awareness in your workplace with training and support.

-Gain free HR management support and training to improve the wellbeing of your workforce.
+Gain free workplace wellbeing support and training to improve the wellbeing of your workforce.

 Individuals receive free Mental Health First Aid England training (an internationally recognised course).